 Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2022 and 2021, foreign exchange profit (loss) (including realized and unrealized portions) amounted to \$27,604 thousand and \$(14,990) thousand, respectively.
+For years 2023 and 2022, foreign exchange profit (loss) (including realized and unrealized portions).
+Please refer to note 6(w) in detail.